 The A level is a linear assessment in the Summer term of the one-year course.
 The assessment consists of three examined units and one centre-assessed unit (coursework).
 The examined units are: Unit 1, Language Variety, two hours and fifteen minutes, 35% of the qualification, comprising a question on two 21st century unseen texts and a question on two unseen texts from different historical periods; Unit 2, Child Language, one hour and fifteen minutes, 20% of the qualification.
 There is one question on unseen data, either written or spoken; Unit 3, Language Investigation, one hour and forty-five minutes, 25% of the qualification.
-One question is on unseen data and there is an essay question drawing on the student's acquired knowledge of the topic; Unit 4, Crafting Language, 20% of the qualification, comprising two written pieces (1500 - 2000 words in total) and a commentary on the written pieces (1000 words maximum).
+One question is on unseen data and there is an essay question drawing on the student's acquired knowledge of the topic; Unit 4, Crafting Language, 20% of the qualification, comprising two written pieces (1500-2000 words in total) and a commentary on the written pieces (1000 words maximum).

-Reading
+- Reading

 Working with texts:

 A Core Introduction to Language Analysis" By Maggie Bowring, Ronald Carter, Angela Goddard, Danuta Reah and Keith Sanger Published by Routledge, ISBN 978-0415234658

-How Children Learn Language

-By William O'Grady

-Published by Cambridge University Press,

-ISBN 978-0521531924

-Pragmatics

-By George Yule

-Published by Oxford University Press,
+How Children Learn Language By William O'Grady Published by Cambridge University Press, ISBN 978-0521531924 Pragmatics By George Yule Published by Oxford University Press, ISBN 978-0194372077

-ISBN 978-0194372077
+66 Language disguises the thought....
+99

+Ludwig Wittgenstein

+Exam Board and Specification Codes Pearson Edexcel 9EN0 Head of Department Richard Martin

 ENGLISH LITERATURE